aiplanethub/introduction-to-python-intermediate/list-comprehensions-and-functional-programming/231-map() & filter() functions.md

 ### What is typecast?

 * The process of converting any object's type (i.e., the datatype) is called typecasting.
-* For example, converting a list ‘a’ to a tuple.
+* For example, converting a list 'a' to a tuple.
   a = [2, 4, 6]
   b = tuple(a) ===> This is typecasting